-By: / s / T homas M. P rescott
+By: /s/ Thomas M. Prescott

 Date: March 1, 2013 Name: Thomas M. Prescott

 Title: President and Chief Executive Officer

-I, Kenneth B. Arola, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2003, that the Annual Report of Align Technology, Inc. on Form 10-K for the fiscal year ended December 31, 2012 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in this Form 10-K fairly presents in all material respects the financial condition and results of operations of Align Technology, Inc.
+Report of Align Technology, Inc. on Form 10-k K for the fiscal year ended December oursuant to Section 906 of the Sarbanes-Oxley Act of 2003, that the Annual 31, 2012 fully complies with the requirements of Section 13(a) or 15(d) 10-K fairly presents in all material respects the financial condition and

+By: /s/ Kenneth B. Arola

-Date: March 1, 2013
+Date: March 1, 2013 Name: Kenneth B. Arola

-By: Name: Title: / S / K ENNETH B. A ROLA Kenneth B. Arola Chief Financial Officer and Vice President, Finance
+Title: Chief Financial Officer and Vice President, Finance